See all > News

 If you prefer, you can let the nurse know that you will contact your partners yourself.
 Although it can be difficult, it’s important to communicate any positive results with your partners so they can get tested and seek the follow-up care and treatment they may need.

 Taking charge of your sexual health is crucial for your overall well-being.
-Regular STI testing not only protects you but also helps in reducing the spread of infections within the community.
+Regular STI panel testing protects you and helps reduce the spread of infections within the community.
+Understanding what is included in a full STD panel can make you better prepared to discuss testing options with your healthcare provider and ensure comprehensive screening.

 By staying informed and proactive, you can make empowered decisions about your health.
-Remember, early detection leads to easier treatment, so don’t wait—get tested regularly and encourage your partners to do the same.
+Early detection leads to easier treatment, so don’t wait—get tested regularly and encourage your partners to do the same.
 Your health is worth it.

 The information presented here is for educational purposes and is not meant to replace the advice from your medical professional.
 Virtual care is not meant for medical emergencies.
 If you are experiencing an emergency like chest pain or difficulties breathing, for example, please call 911 or go to your nearest emergency room.